-7. Turn the ignition key to the START position.
+8. When the glow plug indicator turns off, turn the ignition key to the start position.
 Release the key when the engine starts.
-If the engine fails to start in ten seconds, return the key to the OFF position, wait one second, and try again.
+If the engine fails to start within ten seconds, return the key to the off position.
+Turn the key to the on position and wait for the glow plug indicator to turn off before attempting to start.
+If the glow plug indicator does not illuminate, attempt to start the engine.

-8. Check for water coming out of the water pump indicator hole.
+9. Check for water coming out of the water pump indicator hole.